-Director of Residence Life The Director of Residence Life provides administrative leadership to assure that residential programming, professional and paraprofessional staffing, and the judicial process contribute to a productive living and learning environment for students.
+Assistant Director of Residence Life The Assistant Director provides administrative leadership to assure that residential programming, professional and paraprofessional staffing, and the judicial process contribute to a productive living and learning environment for students.

-Director of Housing Administration The Director of Housing Administration provides administrative leadership in the financial and operations areas of the department, which contributes to a productive living and learning environment for students.
+Assistant Director of University Housing Administration

+The Assistant Director provides administrative leadership in the financial, occupancy management, and operations areas of the department, which contributes to a productive living and learning environment for students.